Deerfield Academy: Dormitories

-Deerfield has 15 dormitories: Barton, Bewkes (now a faculty residence), DeNunzio, Field, Harold Smith, John Louis, John Williams, Johnson-Doubleday, Louis-Marx, Mather, McAlister, Pocumtuck, Rosenwald-Shumway, Scaife, the recently christened O'Byrne Curtis—named for retiring Head of School Margarita O'Byrne Curtis, and the newly constructed Simmons replacing Dewey.
+Deerfield's student dormitories include Barton, DeNunzio, Field, Harold Smith, John Louis, John Williams, Johnson-Doubleday, Louis-Marx, Mather, McAlister, Pocumtuck, Rosenwald-Shumway, Scaife, O'Byrne Curtis (named for former Head of School Margarita O'Byrne Curtis), and Simmons (which replaced Dewey).
+Bewkes, formerly a dormitory, is now a faculty residence.
 Every dorm is single-sex, and a faculty resident lives on each hall.
 Juniors and seniors live together in the same dorms, whereas sophomores live in their own dorms.
 Since 2015, all 100 incoming ninth-graders have been housed together in the Ninth-Grade Village, which consists of two single-sex dormitories connected by a large common room.